MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

    ![Fluid > Particle Fluid Surface command](media/houdini-20-particle-fluid-surface.PNG "Fluid > Particle Fluid Surfacecommand")

-2. Dragg the **transform1** output node to the **particlefluidsurface1** left input node to connect them.
+2. Drag the **transform1** output node to the **particlefluidsurface1** left input node to connect the two nodes.
 Then click the far-right tab of the **pariclefluidsurface1** node to activate the node in the viewport.

    ![Connected nodes](media/houdini-21-connected-nodes.PNG "Connected nodes")